 - about 1 1/2 milk (2% or whatever you prefer; the amount depends on what you need to achieve the right consistency)

 - 2 tsp dried marjoram

 - optional: coarse bread crumbs for topping (I prefer whole wheat crumbs)

 Peel and cook potatoes until tender.
-Drain, toss in the margarine, grind over some pepper, strew some salt about and commence the first pass of mashing.
-Once this has been done, add the marjoram, rubbing it between your palms to release its lovely fragrance, then start adding the almond milk in increments.
-Keep mashing and adding almond milk until the potatoes are smooth and creamy.
+Drain, toss in the butter, grind over some pepper, strew some salt about and commence the first pass of mashing.
+Once this has been done, add the marjoram, rubbing it between your palms to release its lovely fragrance, then start adding the milk in increments.
+Keep mashing and adding milk until the potatoes are smooth and creamy.
 Once they start to become creamy I use a mashing and stirring motion to help speed the process along and ensure the desired level of smoothness.
 I aim for a looser mixture than if I were going to serve them right away, because they puff up during heating.
-Taste and adjust the seasonings until they are just right.
+Taste and adjust the seasonings until they’re just right.